IVSoftware/custom-folder-browser/README.md

-This sample is derived from code publicly posted here https://stackoverflow.com/q/79030550/5438626 authored by user Daniel Lip.
+This sample is derived from code publicly posted here https://stackoverflow.com/q/79030550/5438626 authored by StackOverflow user Daniel Lip.